-This filter precompensates input data to the cosine DAC for the SIN(x)/x roll-off function to allow wide bandwidth signals (such as QPSK) to be output from the DACs without appreciable amplitude variations that will cause increased EVM (error vector magnitude).
+This filter precompensates input data to both DACs for the SIN(x)/x roll-off function to allow wide bandwidth signals (such as QPSK) to be output from the DACs without appreciable amplitude variations that will cause increased EVM (error vector magnitude).
 The inverse SINC function may be bypassed to significantly reduce power consumption, especially at higher clock speeds.
+When the Q DAC is configured as a "control" DAC, the inverse SINC function does not apply.

-Inverse sinc is engaged by default and is bypassed by bringing the "Bypass Inv Sinc" bit high in control register 20 (hex) in Table V.
+Inverse SINC is engaged by default and is bypassed by bringing the "Bypass Inv SINC" bit high in control register 20 (hex) in Table V.